LESSONS FROM CAMBRIDGE'S MAGAZINE BEACH

 Restoration progress as of 2013 includes fixed benches, pruned vegetation, and graffiti removal.
-The Magazine was emptied and given a temporary rubber roof and a historic structure report is almost completed.
+The Magazine was emptied and given a temporary rubber roof, and a historic structure report is almost completed.

-In 2014 DCR will match Cambridge Neighborhood Association funds to fix the Magazine roof and add new doors, windows and security lighting.
+In 2014 DCR will match Cambridge Neighborhood Association funds to fix the Magazine roof and add new doors, windows, and security lighting.

 Why do we need to involve artists at Magazine Beach?
-Artists can help enhance the aesthetic of Magazine Beach including the view, which is more industrial than scenic and art will help reactivate the space.
+Artists can help enhance the aesthetic of Magazine Beach, including the view, which is more industrial than scenic.
+Furthermore, art will help reactivate the space.
 Over the past two years there have been events and celebrations to bring people to the park to help make them more aware of the potential of the area, as well as to celebrate the idea of moving forward with the park.
 In 2014 another celebration is planned, tentatively in the fall, to celebrate the new doors and windows.
 ArtForming has offered to do an art installation, but that has not yet been approved.

 Evan Hines presents on the Department of Conservation and Recreation (DCR):

 The DCR is one of approximately seven agencies that report to the Secretary of Energy and Environmental Affairs.
-The DCR is responsible for approximately 450 acres across the commonwealth, covering parks, park facilities, watershed, trails, drinking water, beaches, playgrounds, sports facilities, bike trails, islands, golf courses and infrastructures such as street lights, roads, damns and piers.
+The DCR is responsible for approximately 450 acres across the commonwealth, covering parks, park facilities, watershed, trails, drinking water, beaches, playgrounds, sports facilities, bike trails, islands, golf courses, and infrastructures such as street lights, roads, dams and piers.
 Because of the breadth of the department, allocating resources for maintaining properties can be challenging for the agency.

 The second phase of the Magazine Beach restoration will include restoring the riverbank, paving pathways, installing site furnishings, installing a water play area and playground, removing excess pavement, fixing traffic flow issues, improving parking and drop off areas near the swimming pool, and fencing concerns as well as some vegetation concerns.